 The vehicle would carry and swap out streamlined pods that make up a lower fuselage.
 These pods could carry up to four passengers or cargo.
 While landed custom trucks (originally hybrid but ultimately fully electric like the TF) with an automated loading and unloading system and carrying pods behind their cabs would exchange pods with the aircraft within two minutes.
 With the quick transition and no passengers loading or unloading the cost to operate the vehicle is estimated at $400 hr.

-In late 2017, Terrafugia was acquired by the Chinese company Zhejiang Geely, which owns the Volvo and Lotus car brands.
-This injected new capital into the Transition production, and gave new urgency to the company’s eVTOL development.
-As unveiled at Heli-Expo in Feb.
-2018, the company is studying two competing concepts under the designation of TF-2.
+Terrafugia achieved widespread publicity after its first aircraft in 2009; the fixed-wing Terrafugia Transition was billed as “the world’s first practical flying car”.
+In late 2017 Terrafugia was acquired by the Chinese company Zhejiang Geely, which also owns the Volvo and Lotus car brands.
+This injected new capital into the Transition production, allowing acceleration in the company’s eVTOL development.
+The company is studying two competing concepts under the designation of TF-2.
+These two different designs are a Vectored Thrust Tiltrotor model and a Lift + Cruise model.
 Both are considered to be compatible with the Uber Elevate concept.

 - Search eVTOL news posts

 - Article: Terrafugia Acquired, eVTOL News, August 23, 2017

-- Article: The Demand for On-Demand Mobility, Jan 2017
+- Article: The Demand for On-Demand Mobility, Vertiflite, Jan 2017